-• Ranking: Senior
+Ranking: Senior

-• Day Count Fraction: 30/360
+Day Count Fraction: 30/360

 Interest Periods: Quarterly

-• Interest Payment Dates: March [], June [], September [], and December [] of each year, beginning on March [], 2011.
+• Interest Payment Dates: March 3rd, June 3rd, September 3rd, and December 3rd of each year, beginning on March 3, 2011.

-Interest Rates: The notes will accrue interest during the following periods at the following rates per annum:
+• Interest Rates: The notes will accrue interest during the following periods at the following rates per annum:

 Fixed Rate Period.
-From the issue date to, but excluding, December [], 2011, the notes will bear interest at the fixed rate of 3.25% per annum.
+From the issue date to, but excluding, December 3, 2011, the notes will bear interest at the fixed rate of 3.25% per annum.

 Floating Rate Period.
-From December [], 2011 to, but excluding, the maturity date, the notes will bear interest at a floating rate equal to 3-month LIBOR plus the Spread.
-The "Spread" will equal 1.25%.
+From December 3, 2011 to, but excluding, the maturity date, the notes will bear interest at a floating rate equal to 3-month LIBOR plus the Spread.
+The "Spread" is equal to 1.25%.
 However, the minimum rate of interest payable on the notes during any interest period is 1.25% per annum (the "Floor").
 3-month LIBOR will be determined based on Reuters page LIBOR01.
-For additional information as to the determination of 3-month LIBOR and the calculation of interest during the Floating Rate Period, see
+For additional information as to the determination of 3-month LIBOR and the calculation of interest during the Floating Rate Period, see "Description of Debt Securities-Floating-Rate

-"Description of Debt Securities-Floating-Rate Notes-LIBOR Notes" in the attached prospectus.
+Notes-LIBOR Notes" in the attached prospectus.

-Calculation Agent: Merrill Lynch Capital Services, Inc.
+• Calculation Agent: Merrill Lynch Capital Services, Inc.

-• Business Days: If any interest payment date or the maturity date occurs on a day that is not a business day in New York, New the relevant interest period.

-York, then the payment will be postponed until the next business day in New York, New York.
-No additional interest will accrue on the notes as a result of such postponement, and no adjustment will be made to the length of
+• Business Days: If any interest payment date or the maturity date occurs on a day that is not a business day in New York, New York, then the payment will be postponed until the next business day in New York, New York.
+No additional interest will accrue on the notes as a result of such postponement, and no adjustment will be made to the length of the relevant interest period.

-• Redemption at Our Option: None

-Repayment at Option of
+• Redemption at Our Option: None • Repayment at Option of Holder: None

-Holder:

-None